 Ban TikTok Trend on Twitter

 Soon after the video was taken down, the Twitter storm erupted.
 Users started demanding justice for CarryMinati and to ban TikTok in the country.
 The CarryMinati supporters claimed that it was complete discrimination since everyone has a right to speak.
-Even, the video was intended as good with harmless humor and was just a reply to the TikToker.
+Even, the video was intended as good with harmless humor and was just a reply to Amir.

 #BanTikTokIndia, #tiktokexposed, and several hashtags also started trending on Twitter along with videos of TikTok promoting misogyny and rape.
 Many Indian celebrities have also supported Carry with the #bringcarryminativideo hashtag on Twitter.
 This includes the acid attack survivor Laxmi Aggarwal, Actors Swara Bhaskar, YouTuber Ashish Chanchlani, and many more.
 As #TikTokBan began to trend on Twitter, users have started creating funny memes and jokes.